TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/HowToUpdateDocs.rst

 *  apply the change to the lower version (9.5 in our example) first, and then create another PR for the higher version making necessary additional changes.
-This is the reverse order of what is being used in the core!
+This is the reverse order of what is being used in the Core!
 *  The person merging the commit should take care of merging into other branches as well (in case that is necessary).
 This is the same convention as in the core.
 *  The changes can be bundled into one commit and the commit / PR can have a subject